ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

-- Go to the `.gitignore` file and write the followings.
+- Go to the `.gitignore` file and write the following.

 ```bash
 # Local .terraform directories